allegory-software/allegory-sdk/docs/glue.md

 #### Caveats

-This only works if glue itself can already be found and required (chicken/egg problem).
-Also, the path is relative to the current directory, so this stops working as soon as the current directory is changed.
-Also, depending on how the process was started, this information might be missing or wrong since it's set by the parent process.
-Better use [fs].exedir which has none of these problems.
+The path is relative to the current directory, so this stops working as soon as the current directory is changed.
+Also, depending on how the LuaJIT process was started, this information might be missing or wrong since it's set by the parent process.
+Better use `fs.exedir` which has none of these problems.

 ------------------------------------------------------------------------------